yui-mhcp/text_to_speech/README.md

 **Important Note** : the `NVIDIA` models available on `torch hub` requires a compatible GPU with the correct configuration for `pytorch`.
 It is the reason why I have released pre-converted models (both `Tacotron2` and `WaveGlow`) in `tensorflow` if you do not want to configure `pytorch` ! :smile:

 The `sv2tts_siwis` is a fine-tuned version of `sv2tts_tacotron2_256` on the `SIWIS` (single-speaker) dataset.
-Fine-tuning a multi-speaker on a single-speaker dataset tends to improve the stability and produce a voice with more intonation.
+Fine-tuning a multi-speaker on a single-speaker dataset tends to improve the stability, and to produce a voice with more intonation, compared to simply training the single-speaker model.

 ## Usage and demonstration